Rebalance the indexer cluster

 server.conf or by means of the CLI.
 For example:

-splunk edit cluster-config -mode master -rebalance_threshold 0.95 -auth admin:your_password
+splunk edit cluster-config -mode manager -rebalance_threshold 0.95 -auth admin:your_password

-You can also configure the rebalancing threshold through the master dashboard.
-See Use the master dashboard to initiate and configure rebalancing.
+You can also configure the rebalancing threshold through the manager node dashboard.
+See Use the manager dashboard to initiate and configure rebalancing.

 rebalance_threshold value of 1.00 means that rebalancing will continue until the cluster is fully balanced, with each peer having the same number of copies.
 The default value is 0.90, which means that rebalancing will continue until each peer is within 90% of a perfect balance.